aaronbloomfield/slp/docs/ci-setup.md

 This tutorial assumes that you have completed the [CakePHP Blog Tutorial](http://book.cakephp.org/3.0/en/tutorials-and-examples/blog/blog.html) and the [CakePHP Blog Tutorial, part 2](http://book.cakephp.org/3.0/en/tutorials-and-examples/blog/part-two.html), which is what was done in the [Frameworks homework](hw-frameworks.html) ([md](framework-hw.md)).

-In order to run these tests, you will have to install the `phpunit` package on your development host (`sudo apt-get install phpunit`); this was not already done on the prepared VirtualBox image.
-The [CakePHP getting started](cakephp-getting-started.html) ([md](cakephp-getting-started.md)) page has been updated with this package installation requirement as well.
+In order to run these tests, you will have to install the `phpunit` package on your development host (`sudo apt-get install phpunit`); this was already done on the provided VirtualBox image.

 **NOTE:** You must *FIRST* change the test database name in config/app.php.
 What the tests do is they *wipe* the database, and completely rebuild it.
 Thus, if your test database is the same name as your regular database, it will **ERASE** everything!
 All the groups have a `project_test` database (with the same permissions) specifically for this purpose.